Marcia J. Bates: Research

 Bates claims (drawing on Susantha Goonatilake) that there are three fundamental channels of information: genetic, neural-cultural, and exosomatic.

 In response to the rapid transformations in libraries and in information science, Bates has also written on the nature of the information disciplines.
 The design of the Encyclopedia of Library and Information Sciences Third Edition, that she and Mary Niles Maack edited, also reflects her arguments about the nature of the information disciplines.
 In 2016, Bates collected forty of her previously published articles and published three volumes called Selected Works of Marcia J. Bates.
 She discusses this publication in a podcast with The Informed Life titled Marcia Bates on Search Systems, amongst an array of other search system related topics.

-According to Google Scholar, Bates' work has been cited over 13,000 times.
+According to Google Scholar, Bates' work has been cited over 14,000 times.
 Cronin & Meho found that she ranked 3rd in a list of 31 influential information scientists.
 Zhao and Strotmann awarded Bates the ranking of one of the 15 most active and influential authors in the time range of 1996-2005.

 Conflicting opinions

 Marcia Bates has made many contributions to the field of information sciences, and with this work comes conflicting perspectives from few of her colleagues in the field.
 Birger Hjørland, a professor of Knowledge Organization at the Royal School of Library and Information Science (RSLIS) in Copenhagen, and a fellow theorist of library and information science, has been one of these critics.

 On June 12, 2007, Information: Objective or Subjective/Situational? by Birger Hjørland was published, critiquing Bates' proposed definition of information.
 Hjørland argues that Bates' concept of information as objective phenomenon does not account for much of the practical work necessary in information science environments.
-Marcia Bates goes on to respond and defend her perspectives in her own article titled Hjørland’s Critique of Bates’ Work on Defining Information, published February 4, 2008.
+Marcia Bates responds and defends the subjective elements in her perspective in her own article titled Hjørland’s Critique of Bates’ Work on Defining Information,|journal=Journal of the American Society for Information Science and Technology |volume=59 |issue 5 |pages=842-844 |doi=10.1002/asi.20796}) published February 4, 2008.
 The debate continues on November 4, 2008, when Hjørland publishes an article titled The Controversy Over the Concept of “Information”: A Rejoinder to Professor Bates, as a response to Bates' critiques of his original article.
 This article elicits another response from Bates in the form of the article Birger Hjørland’s Manichean misconstruction of Marcia Bates’ work, published on August 10, 2011.
 One final response article is published by Hjørland in October of 2011 titled Theoretical clarity is not “Manicheanism”: A reply to Marcia Bates.

 An analysis of this debate between Marcia Bates and Birger Hjørland is presented by Asen O. Ivanov in an paper titled Bridging the Gap: The Concept of Information in the Work of Marcia J. Bates and Birger Hjørland.